fuzzyfox/Mozilla-Universe-Widget/README.md

 * No need for any major change to a page, just two lines of code and your off!
 * can be used in conjunction with any javascript library.
+* location indicator (showing where in the universe you currently are)

 **WARNING!** If using this with a site that uses and/or requires the use of jQuery below version 1.4.2 it will replace this with